 - X3.
-The existing Input Methodologies (IMs) approach includes a WACC percentile range for airports based on the 25th to 75th percentile estimates of a probability distribution of the WACC estimate. - X4.
-The High Court commented that the use of the 50th percentile is a suitable starting position for information disclosure regulation.
-However, as part of this review we have identified two problems with the application of the existing IMs: - X4.1.
-The upper limit of any range may become the de facto benchmark when assessing airport profitability. - X4.2.
-There is limited and weak rationale for the use of the 75th percentile as the upper limit of the current WACC percentile range. - X5.
-Table X1 summarises the areas in this topic where our analysis has led to changes in the IMs.
+The previous input methodologies (IMs) approach included a WACC percentile range for airports based on the 25th to 75th percentile estimates of a probability distribution of the WACC estimate. - X4.
+The High Court commented that the use of the 50th percentile is a suitable starting position for ID regulation.
+However, as part of this review we identified two problems with the application of the previous IMs. - X4.1 The upper limit of any range may become the de facto benchmark when assessing airport profitability. - X4.2 There is limited and weak rationale for the use of the 75th percentile as the upper limit of the current WACC percentile range. - X5.
+Table X1 summarises where our analysis has led to changes in the IMs.
 There are other issues that we have considered in relation to this topic which have not resulted in changes; these issues are discussed as part of the following chapters in this paper.